THE LIZ LIBRARY PRESENTS: HISTORY SERIES

 BACK - HOME - NEXT

-The father was the son of an aristocratic Frenchman and a slave woman living in the Caribbean on the island now called Haiti.
-As a young man, this child's father traveled to France, where his father (the paternal grandfather) did not want it known that he had this illegitimate son.
-His father helped him to get a job with the French army on the condition that the boy keep his paternity a secret, and never use the grandfather's name.
-The boy became a soldier for Napolean, and over some years became rather famous, perhaps as much for his strikingly different good looks as much for his bravery and military exploits.
+The first was the son of an aristocratic Frenchman and a slave woman living in the Caribbean on the island now called Haiti.
+As a young adult, he traveled to France to meet his father, but the man told him that he did not want it known that he had an illegitimate son.
+He helped him to get a job in the French army on the condition that the boy keep his paternity a secret, and never tell anyone who his father was.
+The boy became a soldier for Napolean, and over some years became rather famous, perhaps as much for his strikingly different good looks as for his bravery and military exploits.

-Later however, our child's father was captured, imprisoned, and suffered permanently disabling wounds from his treatment in prison -- paralysis, partial deafness, pain.
+Later he was captured and imprisoned, and suffered permanently disabling wounds from his treatment in prison -- paralysis, partial deafness, lifelong pain.
 When he finally was freed, he married a French girl and settled with her in a quiet French village.
+The year was 1802.
 They had a son.
 All three of them now carried the last name of a Caribbean slave woman.
-But sadly, when the child was four years old, his father died.
+But then he died when the boy was only four years old.

-The child was raised by his mother on stories about his aristocratic secret French grandfather and heroic father.
+The son was raised by his widowed mother on stories about his secret French grandfather and his heroic soldier father.
 He was alternately inspired, angered, and haunted by them.
-He spent much time wandering in the woods, fantasizing about being a soldier himself, fighting and getting revenge for his father's death.
+He would wander in the woods, fantasizing about being a soldier himself, fighting and getting revenge for his father's death.
 He took up the sport of fencing.
-Another of his talents was playing billiards.
-But he also liked to read and write, and happened to develop a very nice handwriting, which he put to good use in his first job as a clerk.
-In those days, having good handwriting was in much demand because business and legal documents all had to be written and copied by hand.
+He also played billiards.
+He also liked to read and write, and developed a very nice handwriting, which he put to good use in his first job as a clerk, copying business and legal documents by hand, as they did in those days.

-One day when the child was 16 or 17, he won a lot of money playing billiards, and decided to leave his small village home and go to Paris to seek his fortune.
-He found another job as a clerk, which gave him the opportunity to read the many books he was copying.
-Reading these books inspired him to start reading other books, and to get himself well-educated.
-He began reading books on all manner of subjects, and taking classes on a part-time basis whenever he could.
+One day when the boy was 16 or 17, he won a lot of money playing billiards, and so left his village home to seek his fortune in Paris.
+He found another job as a clerk, which enabled him to read the many books he was copying.
+Reading inspired him to get himself educated, so he began taking classes on a part-time basis whenever he could.

-In between writing, he fathered a couple of illegitimate third-generation fatherless children, had numerous romances, wrote at least one play that was widely decried as obscene, became a theatrical producer, traveled throughout Europe and Africa, tried marriage -- it didn't agree with him, published a magazine, made friends and enemies in high and low places, made and lost lots of money, lived fast, entertained lavishly, got into various legal disputes, worked for a time for the government, developed a hobby of gourmet cooking, and all in all had... a most extraordinary life.
+In between writing, he fathered a couple of illegitimate third-generation fatherless children, had many romances, wrote a play that was widely decried as obscene, became a theatrical producer, traveled through Europe and Africa, tried marriage (but it didn't agree with him), published a magazine, made friends and enemies in high and low places, made and lost lots of money, lived fast, entertained lavishly, got into various legal disputes, worked for a time for the government, developed a hobby of gourmet cooking, and all in all had... a most extraordinary life.

 Alexandre Dumas, a boy from a "fatherless home."